gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

   </body>
 </html>
 {% endhighlight %}
-We also load script of generated bundle.js.
-Path is relative to server root.
+Note : we include the "bundle.js" script that will be generated with webpack.

-* In order to make webpack grabs all js/jsx modules, declare a file "index.js" in /src/main/js  :
+* In order to generate the bundle, we declare a file "/src/main/js/index.js" that will import the root component of our app, here Activities :
 {% highlight Javascript %}
 import Activities from './Activities.jsx';
 {% endhighlight %}
-It will create a final "bundle.js" in the directory of your choice.
-But we want it in the target directory generated by maven Finally add the script in index.html :
+Note : Webpack will use this file as an entrypoint from which to pack all the imports.

-* declare a minimum webpack config "webpack.config.js" in /, that will resolve the imports with babel-loader and generate a bundle.js in target dir :
+* Then declare "/webpack.config.js"  :
 {% highlight Javascript %}
 var path = require('path');
 var webpack = require('webpack');